Arron Banks: Political career and donations

+UK Independence Party

-Banks was previously a Conservative Party donor but in October 2014 decided to donate £100,000 to UKIP.
-In response to comments from William Hague that Banks had not been a major Conservative donor in past years, and that Hague had never heard of Banks, Banks increased his donation to £1 million to the UK Independence Party (UKIP), directly referencing Hague's interview as his reasoning.
+Formerly a Conservative Party donor, in October 2014 Banks donated £100,000 to the UK Independence Party.
+In response to comments from William Hague that Banks had not been a major Conservative donor in past years, and that he had never heard of Banks, Banks increased his UKIP donation to £1 million, directly referencing Hague's interview as his reasoning.
 Banks said that he had changed party allegiance because he agreed with UKIP's policies and its view that the European Union "is holding the UK back" because it's a "closed shop for bankrupt countries".
-Banks has been described as the "leading figure" behind the anti-EU Grassroots Out and Leave.EU campaigns.

-He signalled his intention to stand for UKIP in the constituency of Thornbury and Yate at the 2015 general election, but the candidate chosen by the party was Russ Martin, who came third.
-He suggested he might stand in Clacton at the 2017 general election against Douglas Carswell, before opting not to be a candidate.
+Banks signalled his intention to stand for UKIP in the constituency of Thornbury and Yate at the 2015 general election, but the candidate chosen by the party was Russ Martin, who came third.

+In September 2016, following Banks's statement that UKIP would be "dead in the water" if Diane James did not become leader, he said that he would leave UKIP if Steven Woolfe was prevented from running for leader and two other senior members, Neil Hamilton and Douglas Carswell, remained in the party.

+Banks was sceptical of Paul Nuttall's leadership of UKIP (from November 2016 until June 2017), saying in December 2016 that he might stop supporting the party.

-Banks claimed in March 2017 that he had been suspended from UKIP; he believed the reason was that he had criticised the leadership.
-UKIP said, however, that his membership had lapsed before this time.
+In February 2017, Banks suggested that he might stand in Clacton at the next general election against Carswell, UKIP's only MP.
+He said in March 2017 that he had been suspended from UKIP, believing the reason was that he had criticised the leadership.
+UKIP said that his membership had lapsed before this time.
+In April 2017, he said he would not be contesting the Clacton seat.

-In May 2018, Banks attended a fundraising event for the Democratic Unionist Party, alongside Nigel Farage, and stated that he would support a bid by Farage to seek office as a DUP candidate after the end of his tenure as Member of the European Parliament in 2019.
+In May 2018, Banks joined former UKIP leader Nigel Farage in attending a fundraising event for the Democratic Unionist Party, and stated that he would support a bid by Farage to seek office as a DUP candidate after the end of his tenure as a Member of the European Parliament in 2019.